RobersonLab/ngg2/README.md

 It is important to note that sites are identified using regular expressions (re).
 In standard mode, the sites are searched exhaustively.

-In block scan mode, once characters are consumed in a match.
+In block scan mode, once characters are consumed in a match, they're gone.
 That means block scan only reports the first encountered gRNA site, *but* not second sites on the same strand that overlap it.

 ## Installation
 is available via pip or GitHub download.